chessapig/chessapig.github.io/_posts/2023-01-01-hyperbolic-string-art.md

 ---
+permalink: /code/hyperbolic-string-art

-layout: default
+layout: project
 title:  "Hyperbolic string art"
 date:   2023-01-01 16:03:47 -0500
 categories: code
 tags: [blog, talk, code, paper, expository, fun]
-talk-type: seminar
+attributes: [fun-talk]
-image: \assets\images\superalgebra.jpg
+image: /assets/images/hyperbolic.jpeg
-file:
+file: /files/presentations/hyperbolic-string-art.pdf
 talk-venue: UC Berkerly many cheerful facts, Fall 2023
+summary: I close my eyes, but all I see are strings.
+Stretch a line across a circle according to simple mathematical rules, and you get elegant patterns often dubbed "string art".
+For example, connect each angle $\theta$ to the angle $2 \theta$, and the heart-shaped cardiod emerges.
+This talk chronicles my fourier into *hyperbolic string art*, a recontextualization of string art imagining the circle as the boundary of the hyperbolic plane, and the straight lines as hyperbolic geodesics.
+The patterns arising from natural hyperbolic transforms reveal the symmetries and geometry of hyperbolic space.
+With hyperbolic string art, we navigate the hyperbolic plane watching only the horizon, and visualize the moduli space of closed hyperbolic surfaces.

+paper-title: Hyperbolic String Art
+authors: Elliot Kienzle
+paper-year: 2022
+journal:
+paper-file:  /files/hyperbolic_string_art.pdf
-summary: Stretching straight lines across a circle according to mathematical rules produces emergent patterns known as string art.
+paper-abstract: Stretching straight lines across a circle according to mathematical rules produces emergent patterns known as string art.
 We re-contextualize string art, envisioning the circle as the circle at infinity of the hyperbolic plane.
 The strings stretch across the Beltrami-Klein model of the hyperbolic plane, each line a hyperbolic geodesic.
-We examine the string art coming from M ̈obius transforms, by studying the envelope of the strings, the curve tangent to every string.
+We examine the string art coming from Mobius transforms, by studying the envelope of the strings, the curve tangent to every string.
 We describe the envelopes of a Mobius transform in terms of the underlying hyperbolic symmetry.
 Elliptic Mobius transforms give hyperbolic circle envelopes, parabolic transforms give horocycles, and hyperbolic transforms give hypercircles.
-To visualize these envelopes, we use the Poincar ́e disc model, rendering each string as a circular arc orthogonal to the boundary.
+To visualize these envelopes, we use the Poincare disc model, rendering each string as a circular arc orthogonal to the boundary.
 This draws all envelopes described above as Euclidean circles.
 We conclude with a purely aesthetic application, showing a hyperbolic string art fractal

+sketch-link: /sketch/strings
+pageHasContent: true
 ---

+For a frielndly introduction to string art, see [my twitter thread](https://twitter.com/chessapigbay/status/1584141465734635520).
+This pge contians a collection of sketches of Hyperbolic string art.
+For a general audience introduciton to hyperbolic geometry and hyperbolic string art, see [my paper](/files/hyperbolic_string_art.pdf).
+This paper was accepted to Bridges 2023, but I wasn't able to make it that year.
+While reading the paper, it would help to play with the sketches below.

 <script language="javascript" type="text/javascript" src="/sketch/libraries/p5.min.js"></script>
 <script language="javascript" type="text/javascript" src="/sketch/libraries/p5.gui.js"></script>